Algaecide

 By shocking your pool regularly and following these tips, you’ll keep your pool safe and algae-free.
 This is great for you and your family.

 Using algaecide early on is key to keeping your pool clean and clear.
-It cuts down algae risks a lot.
+It reduces algae risks significantly.
 By using it often, you keep your pool water clear and avoid frequent treatments.

-Applying algaecide regularly stops algae from growing in your pool.
+Regularly applying algaecide prevents algae from growing in your pool.
 This is especially true in the warmer months when algae grow fast.

 Reducing the Risk of Algae Infestations

-To lower algae risks, follow seven important steps:
+To lower algae risks, follow these seven important steps:

-- Watch out for weather that might cause algae to grow.
+• Watch out for the weather that might cause algae to grow.

 By doing these things, you keep your pool healthy and algae-free.